***************Why only me*********

-I'm make this as a toner - ascorbic acid and distilled water, which I allow to dry and follow with an oil that contains vitamin e and other goodies.
+I make this as a toner - ascorbic acid and distilled water, which I allow to dry and follow with an oil that contains vitamin e and other goodies.
 I've been using it for five months, starting low and building up to 20% or a bit less vitamin C. I have sensitive skin but haven't really had any problems with sensitivity.
+The toner lasts a week but not longer kept in a dark place.

 It's not the magic wand I was hoping for, nor can I swear its not doing anything.
 After about six weeks use, it seemed to me that my skin looked firmer.
 I'm at a time of life when my skin should be deteriorating rapidly and its not.
 Perhaps that is as a result of this regime.

-Nothing you put on your skin makes as much difference and eating and sleeping well but i will definitely continue to use this.
+Nothing you put on your skin makes as much difference as eating and sleeping well but i will definitely continue to use this.

 I've been making this with very little glycerin for a few years...long before I read it on makeupalley.